britneydang/HandsonProject-Covid19/README.md

 3. Data Transformation - Data Flows
 After ingesting data from various sources (ECDC data from website and population data from the Blob Storage) into the Data Lake, now I need to transform the data by using Data Flow (in ADF).
 There are many types of transformation that can be created with a data flow: source transformation, filter transformation, select transformation, pivot transformation, lookup transformation, sink transformation.
-* Transform cases_deaths * dataset: Go to Azure Storage Explorer -> datalake -> open the new file cases_deaths.cvs in excel -> I need to decide how I want to transform the original data depending on the need of reporting.
-Below are the original file.
+- Transform cases_deaths dataset: Go to Azure Storage Explorer -> datalake -> open the new file cases_deaths.csv in excel -> I need to decide how I want to transform the original data depending on the need of reporting.
+Below is how the original file looks like.

 ![image](https://user-images.githubusercontent.com/110323703/211485728-df606f25-5b31-42a1-8991-23516a786261.png)